cbonoan/calculatorProject/README.md

 # calculatorProject
 JS calculator

-# Instructions For Use
+# Requirements
+- Any broswer will work for running this caluclator.

+# Installation and Usage
-Download the files and open up index.html in your browser.
+- Download the files or clone the repository and open up calculator.html in your browser.